A College campus like no other

 Immerse Yourself In Berea College's Vibrant History

-With a rich and culturally diverse history, renowned reputation in the craft industry, and commitment to sustainability, Berea College’s four student-led tours will guide you from our founding in 1855 to the present day.
+With our College's rich and culturally diverse history, our student-led tour will guide you from our founding in 1855 to the present day.

-Click the button below or call to check availability or schedule a tour.
+Click the button below or call to check availability for our student-led tour.

 Loyal Jones Appalachian Center